icdocsoc/emails/markdown/2015-11-25-no-more-industry-events.md

 It's a great place to find partners for projects, talk about games and even discover a path into the games industry.

 We have lots of cool hardware including an Oculus Rift DK2 and a Leap Motion!
-We meet up **every Wednesday** 7-9pm *(including today!)*, and are currently planning on running a themed competition to span until the end of term.
+We meet up **every Wednesday** 7-9pm, and are currently planning on running a themed competition to span until the end of term.

 See you there!